pulibrary/marc_pd_tool/docs/MATCHING_ALGORITHM.md

 1. Consider the copyright status as guidance requiring legal review for important decisions
 1. Use the `--score-everything` option to see best matches even below thresholds

+## Quality Assurance and Testing

+### Regression Testing

+The tool includes a comprehensive regression testing system to ensure the matching algorithm maintains accuracy and catches any unintended changes.
+This system uses approximately 20,000 known correct matches as a baseline.

+For detailed information about the regression testing system, see [tests/regression/README.md](../tests/regression/README.md).

+Key features:

+- Baseline scoring against known matches
+- Detection of algorithm improvements vs regressions
+- Statistical analysis of score distributions
+- Separate test suite that doesn't run with regular tests

 ## Output Interpretation

 The tool provides several pieces of information for each record: